Sufiyan-SOC/SOC-Home-Lab/01_Architecture/Lab-Architecture.md

-# Enterprise SOC Lab Architecture
+#SOC Home Lab Architecture

 ## Purpose

-The Enterprise SOC Lab is designed to simulate a real-world enterprise environment for Security Operations Center (SOC) operations.
+The SOC Home Lab is designed to simulate a real-world enterprise environment for Security Operations Center (SOC) operations.
 The lab provides hands-on experience in Windows infrastructure administration, centralized log management, attack simulation, security monitoring, threat hunting, detection engineering, and incident investigation using enterprise security tools.

 The objective is to understand how security events are generated, collected, analyzed, detected, and investigated across an Active Directory environment.

 ---

-# Enterprise Environment
+# Environment

 The lab consists of four interconnected systems that simulate a small enterprise network.